 Jump to:Page Content

-Cambridge, MA – A Nobel Prize-winning professor, renowned for his research on the psychological elements of economic decision-making, and the founder of an innovative micro-finance lending institution are recipients of the 2006 Thomas C. Schelling and Richard E. Neustadt Awards.
-The awards were announced Thursday night during an event hosted by Harvard’s Kennedy School of Government.
+CAMBRIDGE, MA – An international trade theorist and longtime judge and international war crimes prosecutor are recipients of the 2007 Thomas C. Schelling and Richard E. Neustadt Awards.
+The awards were announced Friday evening during a dinner at the Charles Hotel hosted by Harvard’s Kennedy School of Government.

-Daniel Kahneman, Eugene Higgins professor of psychology at Princeton University and winner of the Nobel Prize for Economics in 2002, was presented with the Thomas C. Schelling Award, bestowed annually to an individual whose remarkable intellectual work has had a transformative impact on public policy.
+Jagdish Bhagwati, University Professor at Columbia University and Senior Fellow in International Economics at the Council on Foreign Relations, was presented with the Thomas C. Schelling Award, bestowed annually to an individual whose remarkable intellectual work has had a transformative impact on public policy.
+Past recipients include Judge Richard Posner and Professor Daniel Kahneman.

-Muhammad Yunus, founder of the international Grameen Movement, which, since its inception, has loaned over $2 billion to the poorest people in Bangladesh, was presented with the Richard E. Neustadt Award, bestowed annually to an individual who has created powerful solutions to public problems, drawing on research and intellectual ideas as appropriate.
+Richard J. Goldstone, former Justice of the Constitutional Court of South Africa (1994-2003) and Jeremiah Smith, Jr. Visiting Professor of Law at Harvard Law School, was presented with the Richard E. Neustadt Award, bestowed annually to an individual who has created powerful solutions to public problems, drawing on research and intellectual ideas as appropriate.
+Past recipients include Dr. Judith Gueron and Dr. Muhammad Yunus.

 Both recipients were awarded a $25,000 prize.